-It all started back in 1998, when I was asked to help to develop a dark ride for World EXPO 2000 in Hanover, Germany.
-Still a student, but passionate about theme parks and roller coasters my first client facts & fiction was sure, I was the right person to support their project.
+It all started in 1998 when I was asked to help develop a dark ride for World EXPO 2000 in Hanover, Germany.
+Still a student but passionate about theme parks and roller coasters, my first client, facts & fiction, was sure I was the right person to support their project.

-With that Expo project it went off - like a roller coaster which is released on the top of the lift hill...
+With that Expo project, it went off - like a roller coaster released on the top of the lift hill...

 To make it short:

 Also, in 1998, I was asked to start as an editor for the magazine Kirmes & Park Revue, which I did for about three years.
 My first interview as an editor was with Mr. von Landsberg-Velen from Germany's biggest Holiday Resort, Schloss Dankern.
 I could not have dreamed that I would work for Schloss Dankern only nine years later.